 The key result was to develop an international code for MASS (similar to Polar code), then work on common gaps and themes, plus further cooperation amongst various committees with MASS tasks (Legal Committee (LEG) and Facilitation Committees (FAL)).

-MSC 104 decided to establish an agenda item for developing a goal-based MASS instrument, and then at MSC105 (April 2022) commence work with a roadmap for further work (up until 2025).
+MSC 104 decided to establish an agenda item for developing a goal-based MASS instrument, and then at MSC105 (April 2022) commence work with a roadmap for further work (up until 2025) and a non-mandatory MASS code (with a view to adoption in 2024) to be followed by a mandatory MASS Codes (envisaged to enter into force on 1 Jan 2028).

 IALA and MASS